vacp2p/rfc/specs/waku/v2/waku-v2.md

 Compatibility can be achieved only by using a bridge that not only talks both devp2p RLPx and libp2p, but that also transfers (partially) the content of a packet from one version to the other.

+See bridge spec for details on a bridge mode.

 ### Bridge